HLTAID004 Provide an emergency first aid response in an education and care setting

 - HLTAID004 Provide an emergency first aid response in an education and care setting

-- Face to Face: 10 hours face to face training
+- Full course: 10 hours face to face

 Important information regarding course durations: